Emirates Cup: History

 Arsenal claimed their fourth Emirates Cup in 2015; the competition was held on the final weekend of July.
 The hosts scored seven goals in the tournament – six against Lyon, who later became the first team in the competition's history not to score a goal in either of their matches.
 Due to the extended schedule of UEFA Euro 2016 and essential pitch reconstruction works at the Emirates Stadium, the Emirates Cup did not take place in the pre-season period of the 2016–17 season.
-Two years later, stadium building work meant that once again the tournament did not take place.
+Two years later, stadium building work meant that once again the tournament did not take place; Arsenal instead played pre-season matches in the International Champions Cup.

-The Emirates Cup returned in 2019 with Arsenal Women featuring for the first time in the pre-season tournament, where they faced Bayern Munich Women.
+The competition returned in 2019 with Arsenal Women featuring for the first time in the pre-season tournament, where they faced Bayern Munich.
 In the men's tournament, Lyon defeated Arsenal 2–1 to win their first title.
+The 2020 and 2021 editions were cancelled due to the COVID-19 pandemic.